proghax333/CBarcodeSystem/README.md

 # CppBarcodeSystem
-A Product Information System in C
+A Product Information System in C++